scharris/sqljson-query/docs/tutorial.md

 priority of each reference particular to the drug from the intermediate table.
 We'll also sort the references collections by priority.

-Make a modified copy of the previous query and assign to `drugsQuery6` as follows:
+Make a modified copy of the previous query and assign to `drugsQuery6`, which will be our final query, as follows:

 ### Final Query